Search: 209 results

 Verse ConceptsLet Them Go Home

-They [were] going up the ascent of the town when they found young women going out to draw water.
-They said to them, "Is there the seer here?"
+As they were going up the ascent to the town, they met some girls coming out to draw water.
+They said to them, "Is this where the seer is?"

 Verse ConceptsGirlsWellsDrawing Water

-And they went up into the city: and when they were come into the city, behold, Samuel came out against them, for to go up to the high place.
+So they went up to the town.
+As they were heading for the middle of the town, Samuel was coming in their direction to go up to the high place.

 Verse ConceptsThree DaysFinding ThingsBeing Lost